mlibrary/about-publishing/src/content/features/reading-the-2020-presidential-election.md

   file: /assets/feature.jpg
   alt: Collage of book covers in the Debate and Democracy collection and guide
 sections:
-  - heading: '"Dialogues in Democracy: In Conversation" Limited Podcast Series'
+  - heading: '"Dialogues in Democracy: In Conversation" '
-    subheading: October 2020
+    subheading: Limited Podcast Series
     content:
       - type: cta
         heading: Listen to our political science authors debate key topics central to American democracy
         button_link: https://blog.press.umich.edu/2020/09/announcing-podcast-mini-series-from-michigan-publishing/
-        button_text: Tell Me More
+        button_text: Learn More
-        text: "Our limited podcast series, releasing on Thursdays throughout October 2020, will bring several illuminating conversations to the University of Michigan campus.
-Each episode will feature a pair of authors bringing different perspectives to the table on issues of national, and international, concern: social policy, national security, racial justice, and leadership.
-For more information including the full lineup, click the button on the right.
-Episodes will be added below as they are published."
+        text: "Our limited podcast series, released on Thursdays throughout October 2020, bring several illuminating conversations to the University of Michigan campus.
+Each episode features a pair of authors bringing different perspectives to the table on issues of national, and international, concern: social policy, national security, racial justice, and leadership.
+For more information including the full lineup, click the button on the right."
       - type: highlight
         id: Three New Free-to-Read Titles!
         text: >-